devpro/learn-kubernetes/README.md

 This is a training material to get knowledge about Kubernetes and pass Kubernetes certifications (CKA & CKAD).

-Topics that will be included:

-* History
-* Architecture and components
-* API and most important resources
-* Application deployment and management

 ## Content

 * [Basics](./docs/basics.md)